 - anorexia nervosa – characterised by restricted eating, loss of weight and a fear of putting on weight

-- bulimia nervosa - periods of bingeing on high-kilojoule foods (often in secret), followed by attempts to compensate by over-exercising, vomiting, or periods of strict dieting.
-The bingeing is often accompanied by feelings of shame and being 'out of control'
+- bulimia nervosa – periods of binge eating (often in secret), followed by attempts to compensate by excessively exercising, vomiting, or periods of strict dieting.
+Binge eating is often accompanied by feelings of shame and being 'out of control'

-- binge eating disorder - characterised by recurrent periods of binge eating (can include eating much more than normal, feeling uncomfortably full, eating large amounts when not physically hungry).
+- binge eating disorder – characterised by recurrent periods of binge eating (can include eating much more than normal, feeling uncomfortably full, eating large amounts when not physically hungry).
 Feelings of guilt, disgust and depression can follow binge eating episodes.
-Binge eating does not involve compensatory behaviours, such as for bulimia nervosa
+Binge eating does not involve compensatory behaviours

 - other specified feeding or eating disorder (OSFED) – feeding or eating behaviours that cause the individual distress and impairment, but do not meet criteria for the first three eating disorders.

 We don't know why some older children (aged eight years and over), particularly adolescents, develop an eating disorder and others don't.
 However, many factors might influence an adolescent to develop an unhealthy eating pattern or to become afraid of gaining weight.
 These factors may be psychological, social, environmental or biological.